wessenstam/era_db_all/postgress/era_clone_postgresdb/era_clone_postgresdb.rst

    .. figure:: images/21b.png

 #.
-Following the completion of the clone operation, you can connect to the clone instance as described in the previous section, `Connecting to the Database`_.
+Following the completion of the clone operation, you can connect to the clone instance as described in the previous section, :ref:`Connecting to the Database`.

    .. figure:: images/23a2.png